gnprice/tsflower/README.md

-# TsFlow
+# TsFlower

 Convert TypeScript to Flow.

-Currently TsFlow aims only to support `.d.ts` TypeScript type definition files.
+Currently TsFlower aims only to support `.d.ts` TypeScript type definition files.
 The goal is for a Flow codebase to be able to consume libraries written in TypeScript, or that have good TS type definitions, without having to manually write any Flow type definitions for them.